AnastasiaGolovanich/Onix-Front-End-Test/README.md

 **Requirements**
 1. Use HTML5/CSS
-2. Use pure javascript without jQuery
+2. Use pure javascript without jQuery.
+ (Add "active" class on click event for tabs ("Tabs", "Kanban", "Activity", "Calendar", "Files").
+The "active" class must be removed when another tab was clicked.)
 3. Use FlexBox layout
 4. Make it responsible
 5. Make it supported by browsers (Google Chrome, Firefox, Opera)